Beauty of Loulan

-The Beauty of Loulan (楼兰美女) or Loulan Beauty (Other aliases: Loulan middle-aged woman(楼兰長女) is the preserved dead body of a woman who lived around 1800 BCE in the Xinjiang region of China.
+The Beauty of Loulan (楼兰美女), also Beauty of Krorän or Loulan Beauty, is the preserved dead body of a woman who lived around 1800 BC in the Xinjiang region of China.
+Due to her excellent state of conservation, she is one of the most famous Tarim mummies.

 Exceptionally well-preserved by the elements, the body was discovered in 1980 by Chinese archaeologists alongside several other mummies.
 The body is not of Chinese appearance, leading to the popular belief that the woman was of Uyghur origin.
 The government of China barred study of the mummies, but samples were smuggled out of the country and tested to find evidence of European ancestry in 1993.
 These findings were corroborated by further studies by Chinese researchers in 2007 and 2009.
 The mummy has since been displayed in museums.

 Discovery

-The mummy was found on April 1, 1980, near the Silk Road in the Xinjiang, by Chinese archaeologists Mu Sun-ing (穆舜英) and members of the Archaeological Institute of the Xinjiang Academy of Social Sciences.
+The mummy was found on April 1, 1980, in the Tiebanhe cemetery (铁板河墓) near Loulan, on the Silk Road in the Xinjiang, by Chinese archaeologist Mu Shunying (穆舜英) and members of the Archaeological Institute of the Xinjiang Academy of Social Sciences.
 She is one of the Tarim mummies, named after where they were found, the Tarim Basin.

-For many years, the Chinese government forebade the testing of the mummy's DNA, due to fears that it would aid Uyghur nationalists.
+For many years, the Chinese government forbade the testing of the mummy's DNA, due to fears that it would aid Uyghur nationalists.
 In 1993, Victor H. Mair and Italian geneticist Paolo Francalacci, were able to test some tissue samples, and although the Chinese government confiscated the samples, Mair claims a Chinese scientist later 'slipped in to their hands' as they were leaving.
 They concluded that the Loulan Beauty's ancestry came from Europe.
 Later, in 2007 and 2009, scientists from China's Jilin University and Fudan University both tested samples and corroborated the findings, suggesting that her ancestors may have traveled to Xinjiang through Siberia.
 Following the conclusion that the body is not Uighur, the Chinese government allowed the Loulan Beauty to be displayed in museums.

-In 1980, she was restored by a Japanese painter who was named Yamaguchi Terunari(山本耀也).
+In 1980, her likeness was reconstructed by a Japanese painter named Yamaguchi Terunari (山本耀也), and displayed besides her in the museum.
 As of 2008, the mummy is displayed on the second floor of the Xinjiang Museum, "Mummy Hall"(古尸馆).
 The Chinese government has not allowed further access to the mummies by scientists outside China.